isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The default value for MySQL and PostgreSQL is 0, which disables automatic recovery and causes the server to exit immediately upon detecting the loss of connectivity.
 The default value for Cassandra is 2000 ms.

+   "Dhcp6": { "hosts-database": { "disable-dhcp-on-db-loss" : true, ... }, ... }

+The default value for MySQL and PostgreSQL is true, which disables the dhcp service while trying to automatically recover lost connections.

 .. note::